poojagl85/Memory-Limit-Exceeded/README.md

 - Upvotes/Downvotes for a particular solution
 - Enhancing the experience and accessibilty for the user
 - In case of toxic content user can be penalized by either blocking or setting a duration in which he/she will not be allowed to post
+- Students can create a community/classroom to carry discussions